FA under fire for ‘appalling’ decision as coronavirus continues to impact sport

 “Whatever the outcome following this appalling decision the club will continue as before.
 However, there is no denying this decision has a huge financial impact.

-My message to all our SSFC fans and sponsors is – sorry, a huge disappointment and we’ve all been badly let down.”

-The FA remains hopeful of being able to complete the men’s and women’s FA Cup campaigns, FA Trophy and FA Vase, while discussions are ongoing regarding what will happen with the National League, Women’s Super League and Women’s Championship.
+The FA remains hopeful of completing the men’s and women’s FA Cup campaigns, FA Trophy and FA Vase, while discussions are ongoing regarding what will happen with the National League, Women’s Super League and Women’s Championship.

 Advertising